 One of our New Year resolutions was to learn more about communities.
 What are they?
 How to build them?
 How do they make decisions?
 How to handle conflicts?
 Although we had previous experiences with different communities, usually they were built around the place of living or limited to one family only.
-Dreaming about our own community in the future, we want to discover different models and way of functioning also in intentional communities, opened as a result of a conscious decision of their members.
+Dreaming about our own community in the future, we want to discover different models and ways of functioning also in intentional communities, opened as a result of a conscious decision of their members.
 Casa de Cultura Permanenta in Cluj-Napoca, Romania, occurred to be a perfect place for learning.
-Firstly, in its rich library we found a book which describes in dept the community-creation process and all the challenges connected with it.
+Firstly, in its rich library we found a book which describes in depth the community-creation process and all the challenges connected with it.
 Secondly, Casa itself went through different stages of community building before it became what it is today.

 Casa de Cultura Permanenta started when we got fed up with the usual way of doing business – says Dan, co-founder.
 We were slowly evolving from being young employees to young entrepreneurs, then socially and environmentally conscious people.
 We realized something is wrong with the system.
-We started to be activists, and as activists we learned more about how the society is build, how the democratic system doesn’t actually serve everybody, but serve only part of the society.
+We started to be activists, and as activists we learned more about how the society is built, how the democratic system doesn’t actually serve everybody, but serves only part of the society.
 We also realized that part of the problem we have as society is that we isolate ourselves as individuals and species from everything else and we tend to externalize what we don’t want to deal with.
 Somebody else should care about it.
 That time we were already local consumers, second-hand shops buyers, trying to not use anything new and recycle as much as we could.
 We started to question the way we were doing business, we were running our own hostel.
 Is this making anybody happy?
 Is this helping anybody, society?
-We also realized how schizophrenic are some of our actions: we were protesting against Coca Cola, Pepsi, some beers which destroyed last brewery in the city and then we were coming back to our hostel and selling them to the clients.
+We also realized how schizophrenic are some of our actions: we were protesting against Coca Cola, Pepsi, some beers which destroyed the last brewery in the city and then we were coming back to our hostel and selling them to the clients.
 What’s the point?
 Are we consistent in what we believe and act upon it?
 Or we just shout and wait for somebody to make a change?

 Starting from August 2013 we were here, in a huge, empty house.
 We didn’t need so much space ourselves.
-We started to consider it in terms of permaculture philosophy: we have resource.
-What we can do with it?
+We started to consider it in terms of permaculture philosophy: we have resources.
+What can we do with it?
 We could open the place but change the paradigm.
 Instead of selling a service, we offer it.
 We offer what we have to other people, with no expectation.
 We will allow everybody to sleep here, if there are free beds, and we will offer everything in the house, just asking people to replicate the Gift Economy.
-We offer this space also for events, with the same demand: don’t ask participants for fee, be inclusive, accept everybody and you can stay here as much you want.
+We offer this space also for events, with the same demand: don’t ask participants for a fee, be inclusive, accept everybody and you can stay here as much as you want.

 The beginning was not easy.
-Dan and Adele, wanting to keep previous standard of the place, set up a lot of rules, how to clean, how to wash dishes to save water, how to vacuum the staircase, how to use heating.
+Dan and Adele, wanting to keep the previous standard of the place, set up a lot of rules, how to clean, how to wash dishes to save water, how to vacuum the staircase, how to use heating.
 They had a lot of people coming from couchsurfing, woofing, workaway, sometimes more than 10 people at the same time.
 Most of them came just for a short while, never even having a look on all those rules.

 We gradually relaxed and gave up realizing nobody read rules.
 Finally we have only two of them: leave things as you found them and don’t do things unless you really love them.
 This was the result of experimenting.
 We wanted to encourage taking responsibility and being proactive.

 Creating a community had its strong and weak moments.
 On one hand, trust shown to others was worth and brought many beautiful stories.
-On the other hand, a lot of people were not ready to engage in community building, most of responsibility was still on Dan and Adela, who tried to organize common meeting, initiate talks.
+On the other hand, a lot of people were not ready to engage in community building, most of the responsibility was still on Dan and Adela, who tried to organize a common meeting, initiate talks.
 With time they became more and more concentrated on outside activities, Repair Café, events in the city, they had less and less time for hosting, so they decided to change the concept.

 We closed couchsurfing and started to accept as volunteers only people who want to contribute to the project, have useful skills.
 Or they want to do something specific in the city.
-Since then, we had very few volunteers.
+Since then, we have had very few volunteers.
 We also got Raluca to take care of them.
 Diana started to help us with events.
 Ovidiu showed up in April, he came specifically to volunteer at the Repair Café.
-Then we’ve got Andrei and Ian coming later on and they also seems to be involved in what we are trying to do: developing different models and documenting them within our NGOs.
+Then we’ve got Andrei and Ian coming later on and they also seem to be involved in what we are trying to do: developing different models and documenting them within our NGOs.

 All people mentioned above have their own changemaking stories.
 Diana leads Society for Responsible Consumption in Aiud, a nearby village, Andrei works for the Peace ActionTraining and Research Institute of Romania, while Ian founded Priceless Vitality, a website which connects people who need medical care with those who can provide it.
-All of them bring also something special to Casa’s community.
-It can be workshops, work in Repair Café, walking with dogs and taking care of cats, collecting food threw away by supermarkets.
+All of them also bring something special to Casa’s community.
+It can be workshops, work in a Repair Café, walking with dogs and taking care of cats, collecting food thrown away by supermarkets.
 And what’s more important, all of them head the same direction.

 We value collaboration, social and environmental awareness in doing business and we try to develop some models not necessarily focused on profit in order to challenge the current paradigm: you cannot have business without profit.
-We also have strong focus on local resources.
+We also have a strong focus on local resources.
 We try to apply the Circular Economy in terms of using resources and energy, from our region, not importing from far away.
-The same goes for services: we provide them for local community, not to export.
-We are creating network of resilience in our region: people who are making shoes, people who are making food, people who are making clothes, who can support each other if global trade stops or it is not possible anymore, for various reasons.
-We shift into Circular Economy in 2015.
-If we have resources taken from the system, we try to use them as much as possible and give back to system, instead of a linear way of thinking in which we take something, use and throw away in another place.
+The same goes for services: we provide them for the local community, not to export.
+We are creating a network of resilience in our region: people who are making shoes, people who are making food, people who are making clothes, who can support each other if global trade stops or it is not possible anymore, for various reasons.
+We shifted into the Circular Economy in 2015.
+If we have resources taken from the system, we try to use them as much as possible and give back to the system, instead of a linear way of thinking in which we take something, use and throw away in another place.
 Resources are limited and if we take something from the system we should put effort to put it back into the system.
 Right now we are active with the Repair Café project, which is going quite well.
 We started with random events in the city, wherever people could accommodate us.
 Now we have three places that we need to set up.
 One is already full of stuff.

 People bring broken materials, objects, things, and the Repair Café fixes them, gives them back, sometimes sells, sometimes builds something new, sometimes recycles.
 Working with local partners they are raising awareness and promoting Circular Economy as well as Gift Economy.

 Exchange most of the time is about yourself.
 I get something and value how much I have to give back for it.
 It’s not about the others, it’s about my exchange, what I give, what I get.
 With the Gift Economy the attention changes from what I want to what other people need.
 From what I have to what I can do for you?
 It’s not about exchanges, but giving.
-You can give what you have, go and be interested of others and see how you can be helpful.
+You can give what you have, go and be interested in others and see how you can be helpful.
 In the Gift Economy, where nothing is required back, attention is not on self, not on balance: I’m losing or gaining.
 What is also important, you cannot give what you don’t have.
 You give only what you feel you don’t lose.
 Skill, trade, whatever you don’t need, something you can give away.
 It changes the way people relate to each other.

 It requires, thought, to recognize what is your real need, and what is just a desire.